 American Academy of Pediatrics: Information from pediatricians on how and when to start introducing solid foods to your baby.

 Wholesomebabyfood.com: Tons of great info here!
 You can look up particular foods and find their benefits, how to choose, store and prepare them and what good combinations are.
 You can also search by baby stages and get ideas for menus.

-ABC Kids Inc.: This post has a lot of information on baby-led weaning if you want to check out that method.
+ABC Kids Inc.: We went with purees – it’s what my kids preferred.
+But this post has a lot of information on baby-led weaning if you want to check that out.

 Weelicious: She’s got lots of great recipes – and videos — for first foods, as well as toddler recipes, school lunch ideas and even family meals that everyone will enjoy.